codebndr/ChromeExamples/README.md

 # Chrome Examples

-A set of examples on some chorme API calls and good ways of testing them with selenium.
+A set of examples on some chrome API calls and good ways of testing them with selenium.

 ## Usage